RC4ML/SwCC/README.md

-# SwRDMA: Enabling Software-Programmable Congestion Control in High-Speed NIC RDMA Engines [ATC2025]
+# SwCC: Software-Programmable and Per-Packet Congestion Control in RDMA Engine [ATC2025]

 A RDMA Engine that enables oftware-Programmable Congestion Control in High-Speed